 A general summary of each app compared to Roam Research is provided from Google results below.

 Want to dig beyond personalized note app recommendations?
 Here's how the rest of the field compares to Roam Research as of 2023.
 All note apps are sorted alphabetically.

 Amplenote and Roam both launched in 2019, both have extensive backlinks support, note publishing, and different types of content transcluding.
 Amplenote differentiates from Roam with its focus on providing the best to-do list of any note-taking app, which can be two-way synced to a user's Google or Outlook calendar.
 Amplenote also offers "Rich Footnotes," a way to embed many types of content into notes that can be embedded as blogs.

 Between both having backlinks and being popular in 2020, Notion and Roam don't share much in the way of aesthetics, philosophy, or features.
 That said, it's common for users to keep a subscription to both Roam and Notion, since they both have advantages in their respective domains (Notion's "domain" being "teams collaboration" and "work projects").

 Obsidian shares much of its feature set with Roam, and has been publicly celebrated by Roam's founder for its "beautiful design."
-Like Roam, it offers no mobile app, but it does offer backlinking, graph view of backlinks, inline tags, and the ability to publish note content.
+Unlike Roam, it offers a mobile app, as well as backlinking, graph view of backlinks, inline tags, and a second note window.

 Remnote is among the 3rd generation note apps (with Amplenote, Obsidian, and Roam) that offer backlinks, unreferenced link promotion, and nested hierarchies.
 Remnote differentiates by being a preferred note app for students and others who are seeking to improve their recall for subjects being studied.
 Remnote stands apart from other NoteApps in the depth of interaction with their community.